issy-kazu3/Battery-Modeling-Workflow-Part2-Battery-energy-simulation/README.md

 # Battery-Modeling-Workflow-Part2-Battery-energy-simulation
 Python-based battery energy simulator implementing Euler time integration for charge/discharge energy analysis with an interactive GUI.

 This project is part of the Battery Modeling Workflow series.
+You can use this as the  tutial of battery energy flow too.

 The application simulates battery energy behavior using a time-domain energy balance model based on Euler integration.
 A Python GUI enables users to configure battery parameters, load profiles, and simulation conditions without editing source code.